 3 & 4.
 Exotic & Tropical

 Tropical plants need tropical temperatures, so visiting Lamberton Conservatory in winter is a welcome escape from the cold!
-Continuing, you feel the change in temperature as you move into the warmer, wetter biome draped with Spanish moss.
-Peek around the trees at the details tucked away under lush greens.
+As you continue, you feel the change in temperature as you move into the warmer, wetter biome draped with Spanish moss.
+Peek around the trees to see the details tucked away under lush greens.

 5. Desert